EFFECTIVE WORKPLACE COMMUNICATION SKILLS TRAINING COURSE

 Communication Skills Training Day 1

-Interpersonal communication skills are necessary for the exchange of information and ideas between two or more people through verbal or non-verbal methods.
+Interpersonal communication skills are necessary to exchange information and ideas between two or more people through verbal or non-verbal methods.
 It often includes a face-to-face exchange of information by voice, facial expressions, body language, and gestures.
 We measure the level of one’s interpersonal communication skills through the effectiveness of transferring messages to others.

 Interpersonal communication skills are the foundation for success in life.
 People with strong interpersonal communication skills tend to interact well with others, whether in teams or groups, formally and informally.
 Commonly used interpersonal communication within an organization includes daily internal employee communication, client meetings, employee performance reviews, project discussions, and online conversations, making a large portion of employees’ interpersonal communication in the workplace.